Geovation/catalyst-ngd-wrappers-python/README.md

         - filter-lang: string
         - limit: integer
             - This can exceed the usual cap of 100 when the limit extension is applied.
-            - <span style="color:red">Important</span>: When used with _geom_ and/or _col_ exention, this limit applies per search area, per collection.
+            - $${\color{red}!Important}$$: When used with _geom_ and/or _col_ exention, this limit applies per search area, per collection.
             The total number of features returned could therefore be much higher.
             - When used in conjunction with _request-limit_, the lower cap is applied.
-            - <span style="color:red">Note</span>: When used with _geom_ extension, the number of features returned per geom could be lower than _limit_ in some cases.
+            - $${\color{red}Note}$$: When used with _geom_ extension, the number of features returned per geom could be lower than _limit_ in some cases.
             This is because, if features overlap multiple search areas, duplicates are removed after the limit is reached.
-        - _<span style="color:red">! offset</span>_ - Not available when used with the limit extension
+        - _offset_: integer - Not available when used with the limit extension
     - Additional Catalyst attributes
-        - filter_params: string (dict) - OS NGD attribute filters to pass to the query within the 'filter' query_param.
-The can be used instead of or in addition to manually setting the filter in query_params.
+        - filter_params: string (dict) - OS NGD attribute filters to pass to the query within the _filter_ query parameter.
+The can be used instead of or in addition to manually setting the filter in _query\_params_.
         The key-value pairs will appended using the EQUAL TO [ = ] comparator.
 Any other CQL Operator comparisons must be set manually in query_params.
-        Queryable attributes can be found in OS NGD codelists documentation https://docs.os.uk/osngd/code-lists/code-lists-overview, or by inserting the relevant collectionId into the https://api.os.uk/features/ngd/ofa/v1/collections/{{collectionId}}/queryables endpoint.
+        Queryable attributes can be found in OS NGD [codelists documentation](https://docs.os.uk/osngd/code-lists/code-lists-overview), or by inserting the relevant collectionId into the https://api.os.uk/features/ngd/ofa/v1/collections/{{collectionId}}/queryables endpoint.
         - filter_wkt: string (well-knwon text) - A means of searching a geometry for features.
 The search area(s) must be supplied in wkt, either in a string or as a Shapely geometry object.
-        The function automatically composes the full INTERSECTS filter and adds it to the 'filter' query parameter.
+        The function automatically composes the full INTERSECTS filter and adds it to the _filter_ query parameter.
-        Make sure that 'filter-crs' is set to the appropriate value.
+        Make sure that _filter-crs_ is set to the appropriate value.
         - use-latest-collection (boolean, default False) - If True, it ensures that if a specific version of a collection is not supplied (eg. bld-fts-building<s>-2</s>), the latest version is used.
-        Note that if use_latest_collection but 'collection' does specify a version, the specified version is always used regardless of use_latest_collection.
+If _use\_latest\_collection=True_ but the given collection does include a version, the specified version is always used regardless of use_latest_collection.
         - request-limit: integer (default 50) - the number of OS NGD Feature requests at which to cap the Catalyst request.
 Consider [pricing](https://osdatahub.os.uk/plans).
-            - <span style="color:red">Important</span>: When used with _geom_ and/or _col_ exention, this limit applies per search area, per collection.
+            - $${\color{red}!Important}$$: When used with _geom_ and/or _col_ exention, this limit applies per search area, per collection.
             The total number of features returned could therefore be much higher.
             - When used in conjunction with _limit_, the lower cap is applied.
         - hierarchical-output: boolean, default False - If True, then results are returned in a hierarchical structure of GeoJSONs according to collection and/or search area, when the col and geom extensions are applied respectively.